YashKamboj/houseware_intern_assignment/README.md

 # Tests

-Included a suite of tests to ensure that it functions correctly and reliably.
-To run the tests, execute the following command:
+Included a suite of tests to ensure that it functions correctly and reliably.  <br />

+All the tests are placed inside src/__tests__ folder  <br />

+ To run the tests, execute the following command:  <br />

-In the project directory, you can run:
+In the project directory, you can run:  <br />

 ### `npm test`